What is Anti-Dumping Duty?

 Companies enforce anti-dumping laws and duties to protect local markets/businesses and put an end to the unethical practice of foreign companies flooding the markets with their cheap goods.
 There has been a significant increase in the instances of anti-dumping cases initiated by American businesses.

 The ITC imposes the anti-dumping duty based on the recommendations of the US Department of Commerce.
-Some cases where the anti-dumping duty was imposed are as under:-
+Some of the anti dumping examples are as under:-

 1. Flat panel display (FPD) screens dumping by Japanese companies in 1991:-